Overview

 CBI Training Program

 Graduate students in the chemical and biological sciences at the University of Rochester have the opportunity to participate in the NIH-funded Chemistry-Biology Interface (CBI) Training Program.
-Thirty faculty members from six departments and programs in Arts, Sciences and Engineering and in the School of Medicine and Dentistry serve as mentors to students participating in the program.
+Thirty faculty members from six departments and programs in the School of Arts & Sciences, Hajim School of Engineering & Applied Science, and School of Medicine and Dentistry serve as mentors to students participating in the program.

 The overall goal of the program is to prepare predoctoral graduate students for productive and fulfilling careers in science.
 Activities in this program will help trainees develop skills needed in a range of careers in science, which includes scientific writing, giving effective presentations, and networking.